raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

 Test out your character by clicking the flag and then holding down the right arrow key.
 Does your character move to the right?
-Does your character look like they are walking?
+Does your character look like it is walking?

 ![screenshot](images/dodge-walking.png)